Silver redhorse: Relationship with humans

 The species is quite abundant in southeastern rivers including the Mississippi, Missouri, and Ohio river systems.
-The silver redhorse is not commercially or recreationally fished for through most of the areas in which it inhabits..
-Currently, this species is of relatively low conservation concern and does not require significant protection or major management.
-Localized threats may exist, but on a range-wide scale no major threats are known.
-However, the silver redhorse is listed as threatened in the Strawberry River basin in Arkansas.
-The IGFA all-tackle record stands at 11 lb, 7 oz caught from Plum Creek in Wisconsin in 1985.
+The silver redhorse is increasingly recreationally fished for throughout most of the areas in which it inhabits.
+This includes bowfishing, a sport which disposes whole-bodied native fish by the ton, including silver redhorse.
+In Minnesota, 21st century tournament bowfishing of redhorse exceeds the commercial harvest level by more than 200 times.
+Currently, this long-lived, late-maturing, and variably-reproducing species is of conservation concern and urgently requires new management.
+The silver redhorse is listed as threatened in the Strawberry River basin in Arkansas.
+The IGFA all-tackle record is tied at 5.19 kg, with one being caught from Plum Creek in Wisconsin in 1985, and the other from the Chagrin River, Ohio on 19 March 2024.